Kntnt/KntntEmailMarketingBundle/README.md

 1. Your EditNews API key.
 If you don't have one,  contact [EditNews support](https://support.editnews.com/support/tickets/new) and ask for an API key.
 2. The EditNews name of the address list onto which you want the plugin to push contacts.
-3. The EditNews name of the welcome letter (i.e. verification of subscription email) to be sent for double opt-in.
-4. The EditNews name of the sender of the welcome letter.

-With this information yu can follow these step-by-step instructions to configure the plugin:
+With this information you can follow these step-by-step instructions to configure the plugin:

 1. Log in to Mautic.
 Click the gear icon in the upper right corner.
 Choose Click *Plugins* from the menu appearing.
 2. Click on the EditNews plugin.